CentroVilla25

 Project Description

-This project serves as a pivotal anchor in the broader La Villa Hispana mission, seeking to redefine Cleveland’s Clark-Fulton neighborhood into an inclusive and vibrant Latino cultural district.
-Notably, this neighborhood houses Ohio’s largest Hispanic population.
-Led by the Hispanic Business Center, CentroVilla25 envisions the project as a driver of substantial economic impact, fostering job creation, supporting business development, and nurturing a flourishing local economy.
-Moreover, it aims to cultivate a distinctive atmosphere that honors and celebrates the rich Latino heritage woven into the fabric of this community.
+This project serves as a pivotal anchor in the broader La Villa Hispana mission, seeking to redefine Cleveland’s Clark-Fulton neighborhood into a vibrant cultural district.
+CentroVilla25 envisions the project as a driver of substantial economic impact, fostering job creation, supporting business development, and nurturing a flourishing local economy.
+Moreover, it aims to cultivate a distinctive atmosphere that honors and celebrates the rich heritage woven into the fabric of this community.

 MAP